jennamwong/SAVE-hcp-vault-iac/README.md

 ### Requesting AD Access

-1. Request access for “Azure Entra ID in HashiCorp02” [here](https://doormat.hashicorp.services/applications/access/az-ad-hashicorp02/role/doormat-azure-ad-hashicorp02-developer-access/options) - more documentation on this can be found [here](https://docs.prod.secops.hashicorp.services/doormat/azure/working_with_ad/)
+1. Request access for `Azure Entra ID in HashiCorp02` [here](https://doormat.hashicorp.services/applications/access/az-ad-hashicorp02/role/doormat-azure-ad-hashicorp02-developer-access/options) - more documentation on this can be found [here](https://docs.prod.secops.hashicorp.services/doormat/azure/working_with_ad/)
 2. You should have access in a few min - navigate to doormat and click console for your new account

 ### Inside Azure